Microscope Crew

 Biological Digital Microscopes

 They are usually used to examine specimens in biological research labs.
-Their high magnification and resolution with an objective lens of 4x to 100x makes them a favorite choice.
+Their high magnification and resolution with an objective lens of 4x to 100x make them a favorite choice.
 Biological digital microscopes have a light source under the stage that gives LED or Halogen illumination depending on the model.

 Metallurgical Digital Microscopes